2014 Canadian Grand Prix: Race

-Weather forecasts expected the race to be partially cloudy and warm; conditions in itself were sunny.
-The air temperature was between 27 and 28 C and the track temperature ranged from 44 to 49 C; Every driver from first to tenth began on the supersoft compound tyres.
+Weather forecasts expected the race to be partially cloudy and warm; conditions in itself were sunny and warm.
+The air temperature was between 27 and 28 C and the track temperature ranged from 44 to 49 C; Every driver from first to 10th began on the supersoft compound tyres, and most teams, except for Force India planned for two pit stops.
 When the race commenced at 14:00 local time, Hamilton made a faster start than his teammate Rosberg.
-The latter locked up entering the first corner and drifted wide in front of Hamilton as he fended off the former to the right.
+The latter locked up entering the first corner and drifted wide in front of Hamilton as he aggressively fended off the former to the right.
 That put Hamilton onto some grass and allowed Vettel into second.
 At the entry to turn three, Chilton lost control of the rear of his Marussia, and oversteered into the car of his teammate Bianchi.
 Bianchi was launched airborne as his and Chilton's wheels interlocked.
 He spun into a barrier beside the track.
 Bianchi was unhurt and he and Chilton retired.
 The accident prompted the safety car's deployment since track marshals were needed to clear oil and debris laid on the circuit.

 Max Chilton (pictured in 2013) retired in a first-lap accident with his teammate Jules Bianchi.

-The field conserved fuel under the safety car, which was withdrawn at the end of lap seven.
+The field conserved fuel under the safety car, which helped drivers to save fuel and those on a one-stop strategy.
+The safety car was withdrawn at the end of lap seven.
 On lap eight, Rosberg immediately drew clear from Vettel whose Red Bull car was slower by about 10 km/h on a straight.
-Pérez passed Button on the approach to the final chicane for tenth on that lap.
+Pérez passed Button on the approach to the final chicane for 10th on that lap.
 On the next lap, a turbocharger connector pipe failure on Ericsson's car prompted his retirement in the pit lane to prevent engine damage.
-Kvyat oversteered and spun at turn one on the tenth lap; he fell to the rear of the field.
-On the same lap, Hamilton used DRS to pass Vettel into the last chicane for second position.
+Kvyat oversteered and spun at turn one on the 10th lap; he fell to the rear of the field.
+On the same lap, Hamilton used DRS to pass Vettel on the back straight going into the last chicane for second position.
 Sixth-placed Ricciardo was delayed by the Williams pair of Bottas and Massa, whom he could not pass due to a slower pace on a straight.
 Behind him, Vergne delayed the Ferrari pair of Alonso and Räikkönen, Pérez and Button.
 Pérez's super soft compound tyres began degrading by around laps 13 and 14.
-Ricciardo made a pit stop at the conclusion of lap 13 in his attempt to pass both of the Williams drivers.
+Ricciardo made a pit stop at the conclusion of lap 13 in his attempt to pass both of the Williams drivers through an undercut.